Acoustic Music outdoors on the mountain every Sunday afternoon.

 (Where One’s Inner Wilderness Meets the Natural World”) is Denes McIntosh’s first novel.

-“The Old Coyote,” as McIntosh, styles himself, is a songwriter, recording artist, poet and cultural blogger, but “Wilderness” is his first foray into the world of adult fiction.
+“The Old Coyote,” (as McIntosh is known) is a songwriter, recording artist, poet and cultural blogger, but “Wilderness” is his first foray into the world of adult fiction.

 When David becomes involved in a horrific situation, the moral dilemma it creates between his own altruistic character and the actions he feels he must take, cause him to explore his inner wilderness, searching for a way to make sense of it all.